Given the following reaction:

 \red{R2_RATIO}R2 \rightarrow

-P1_RATIOP1 + P2_RATIOP2
+P1_RATIOP1 + P2_RATIOP2.

 The coefficients in front of each molecule tell us in what ratios the molecules react.
 In this case

-cardinalThrough20(R1_RATIO) R1
+cardinalThrough20(R1_RATIO) R1 for every

-cardinalThrough20(R2_RATIO) R2
+cardinalThrough20(R2_RATIO) R2 molecule.

 The reaction is \blue{R1_RATIO}R1 +